 What is Indirect Competition?

-Any competition which does not compete on the basis of the same product, but which does take away the potential customers from you is an Indirect competition.
+Indirect competition is a type of competition that does not compete with you on the basis of the same product but does take away the potential customers from you.
 Companies can have many strategies to tackle direct competition.
-But tackling indirect competition is difficult as the power belongs to the consumers and not with the company.
+But tackling this type of competition is difficult as the power belongs to the consumers and not with the company.

-Indirect competition is mostly seen among the vendors and the suppliers as they have direct customer interface.
+Indirect competitors are mostly seen among the vendors and the suppliers as they have direct customer interfaces.
 Hence, they too contribute to product branding by direct marketing of the product.
 Vendors will either shout offers or will ask customers to try their product, depending on the situation.

 The toughest part of getting hold of customers happens at the indirect competition level.
 Brands successfully position their products in the minds of customers but in the swirl of the moment, indirect competitors steal the show.
 Thus, the goal is to position products and appeal to the audience in such a way that it surpasses the indirect competition and drags them to the product of the brand.

 Direct competition is when two or more entities in the same market are vying for the same customer.
 These competitors share a similar target market and often provide similar products or services.
 This type of competition allows businesses to directly compare their products and services, enabling them to identify which is the better offer.

 Indirect competition is when two or more entities in the same market are not directly competing for the same customers, but offer a product or service that appeals to the same target market.
 Indirect competitors can include businesses from different industries that offer similar products (e.g. coffee and tea), or services that are complementary but not necessarily interchangeable (e.g. accounting and banking services).

 Some examples of direct competitors are two competing restaurants, while an example of indirect competition is a restaurant and a movie theater.